puyihua/neural_networks_for_machine_learning/Notes/lecture9-homework-expanded.md

-## Proof about Gradient in softmax with C-E cost function
+## Proof about Gradient in softmax with C-E cost function
 In lecture 4, professor Hinton propose a very simple formula to calculate the cost function gradient for softmax function input  ___Z___ .
 That's as follows: